This post will focus on the following topics.

 Good piece of UX writing is written in plain language and leaves no question behind.

 One of the most common problems occurring in the realm of user experience is confusing or misleading language used to explain how's, what's and how's of an apps' operation.

-Keep it in ming the next time you will go broadway on how to finalize the purchase.
+Keep it in mind, the next time you will go broad way on how to finalize the purchase.

 Cross Lingual Accessibility